Are Your Hands Going Numb?

 night brace (or splint) will keep your hand in the neutral position (i.e., straight) while you sleep.
 Continued use will lessen irritation and swelling.
 This lets the nerve decompress, and then symptoms resolve.

 But be careful: not all braces will do.
-In fact, most wrist braces sole in pharmacies like CVS, Walgreens, Walmart, Rite Aid, etc.
+In fact, most wrist braces sold in pharmacies like CVS, Walgreens, Walmart, Rite Aid, etc.

 can be harmful.
 If they have a

-palmar spine, then the spine can press into your wrist joint and increase compression on the median nerve.
+palmar spine (see photo above), then the spine can press into your wrist joint and increase compression on the median nerve.
 Only

 certified carpal tunnel braces have the supports on the sides of the wrist, not on the palm side.